Citadel-Station-13/Citadel-Station-13-RP/tgui/README.md

 This project uses React.
 Take your time to read the guide:

 - [React guide](https://react.dev/learn)
-- [Inferno documentation](https://infernojs.org/docs/guides/components) - highlights differences with React.

-If you were already familiar with an older, Ractive-based tgui, and want to translate concepts between old and new tgui, read this [interface conversion guide](docs/converting-old-tgui-interfaces.md).
+If you were already familiar with an older, Ractive-based tgui and want to translate concepts between old and new tgui, read this [interface conversion guide](docs/converting-old-tgui-interfaces.md).

 ### Other Documentation

 - [Component Reference](docs/component-reference.md) - UI building blocks
+- [Tgui Core](https://github.com/tgstation/tgui-core) - The component library for tgui.
 - [Using TGUI and Byond API for custom HTML popups](docs/tgui-for-custom-html-popups.md)
 - [Chat Embedded Components](docs/chat-embedded-components.md)
 - [Writing Tests](docs/writing-tests.md)